Dvaita Vedanta: Moksha (liberation)

-According to Madhvacharya, jiva is unaware of its real nature due to ignorance (avidyā) caused by maya, and thus, is unable to realize its expression of intrinsic attributes.
+According to Madhvacharya, the jiva is unaware of its real nature due to ignorance (avidyā) caused by maya, and thus, is unable to realize its expression of intrinsic attributes.
+Some jivas are predestined to attain moksha, while others are predestined to eternally suffer.
+While this may seem cruel, it is actually a corollary of the three-fold classification of the svabhava or the intrinsic nature of the jivas.

 Liberation for each jiva means realizing its innate bliss by removal of covering of maya.
-Liberation can only be achieved by the grace of God with self-effort on the part of jiva.
+Liberation can only be achieved by the grace of God with self-effort on the part of the jiva.
 Practicing vairāgya allows Mukti-yogyas (jivas qualified for liberation) to gain freedom from worldly attachments and develop faith in God.
-Self-effort which makes jiva worthy for liberation involves karma (good work), Jnana Yoga (knowledge) and Bhakti Yoga (devotion).
+Self-effort which makes a jiva worthy for liberation involves karma (good work), Jnana Yoga (knowledge) and Bhakti Yoga (devotion).
 Sādhaka performs such sadhana through śravaṇa, manana and nididhyasana.
 Madhva also placed a great importance on a Guru's guidance and blessings to understand the jnana from scriptures.
 According to Madhva, śravaṇa and manana are the only means for nidhiyasana.
 This sadhana leads the sadhaka to aparoksa-jnana (spiritual realisation) and liberation through grace of God.

+Thus the path to liberation consists of: Jnana, bhakti, jnana and bhakti again.